About this release

 Manifest V3 support for SDK scenarios

-Starting with the 2305 release, Citrix Workspace app for ChromeOS supports HDX SDK with Chrome extensions having manifest version 3.
+Starting with the 2305 release, Citrix Workspace app for ChromeOS supports the HDX SDK with Chrome extensions having manifest version 3.

 For more information, see Citrix Workspace app for ChromeOS HDX SDK in the developer guides documentation.